quervyloll/AutoFish/README.md

 ## Setup
 - `/autofish true` will start the auto fishing mod.
 Do `/autofish false` to disable.
-- `/delay (ticks)` is a command where you can set the delay of the rod being casted.
+- `/delay (ticks)` is a command where you can set the delay of the rod being recasted.
 The default value is 20 ticks, or 1 second on a 20 tps server.
 1 tick is equal to 50ms.

 ## Key notes
 - You need to hold a fishing rod in order to active auto fishing.